 About the Collection

-Together they contain over 20,000 pieces by 1,800+ artists in 70 countries and created over a period of 45 years.
-Approximately 300 artists have been processed and are available for viewing by individuals or classes.
-The Mail Art Imagebase contains images for about 60% of the artists available for viewing.
+Together they contain over 20,000 pieces by over 1,800 artists from 70 countries created over a period of 45 years.
+Of the 1,800+ artists included in our collection, 300 artist files are processed and available for viewing by individuals or classes.
+The Mail Art Imagebase contains images for about 60% of the artists.